Geolicious/qgis2leaf/README.md

 ## Tests

 You may find testdata in the "test_data" folder.
-It was tested on Linux Mint/Ubuntu and Windows 7 with QGIS 2.6 and Python 2.7.5+
+It was tested on Linux Mint/Ubuntu and Windows 7 with QGIS 2.8.1 and Python 2.7.5+

 ## Contributors

-Currently we are working on this project as part of the blog [digital-geography.com](http://www.digital-geography.com 'digital-geography') and [geolicious.](http://www.geolicious.de 'geolicious')
+Currently we are working on this project as part of the blog [digital-geography.com](http://www.digital-geography.com 'digital-geography'), [geolicious.](http://www.geolicious.de 'geolicious') and the [Northumberland National Park Authority](https://www.gov.uk/government/organisations/northumberland-national-park-authority 'NNPA.org.uk')
 You find additional contributors in the changelog.

 ## License